Workday/canvas-kit/modules/popup/css/README.md

 ### Animation Origin Modifiers

 Eight directions are available.
-Each direction will change the the animation origin.
+Each direction will change the the animation origin when the popup enters the DOM.
 Use origin classes in addition to `.wdc-popup`.
+When something triggers your popup, it is good practice to have the popup animate from whatever triggered it.

 - `.wdc-popup-animation-origin-top-center`
 - `.wdc-popup-animation-origin-right-center`